zampino/exnn/README.md

 # EXNN ![travis](https://travis-ci.org/zampino/exnn.svg)
 _Evolutive Neural Networks framework à la G.Sher written in Elixir_

 # Preliminary Notice
 The work presented here is _strongly_ influenced by the seminal book [Handbook of Neuroevolution Through Erlang](http://www.springer.com/de/book/9781461444626) by Gene I.Sher, which is a vast source of inspiring concepts and thoughts on the topic.

-Needless to say, the choice for specific algorithmic toolsets and the overall strategy are to be credited the author of the book.
-On the other hand I tried to give the whole system a modular and configurable approach exploiting Elixir/OTP idioms and their expressive power.
+On the other hand I tried to give the whole system a modular and configurable DSL-like approach exploiting Elixir macros and protocols, as well as OTP application components.

-At present this library is
-in a very early stage,
-and it's impossible for me to tell where it will lead.
-Any kind of help or suggestions on the code is warmly appreciated.
-The future of `EXNN` is strictly unsupervised as well.
+# :construction: All this is quite still in progress :construction:

+This library is in a very early stage, and it can at the moment only train a trivial _xor_ function.
+With some love and time, it will see some improvements.

 # Docs

 I am slowly building an ex_doc [Documentation](http://zampino.github.io/exnn) out of the code.

-# Usage
+# Usage Instructions

 To use EXNN you will first mix EXNN as dependency and then push `EXNN.Supervisor` module into the stack